zuozhenggh/learning-library/oci-library/oci-hol/oci-analytics/oac-oci-language/2-labs-create-function/create-function.md

 		    return str
 		</copy>

-6. Verify your 3 files look exactly as above with no spaces, additional code and etc.
+6. Verify your 3 files look exactly as above with no spaces, additional code, etc.

 ## **Task 4**: Deploy the Function

-Once you have edited the files in **Task 3**, deploy the function to your application , by running this cloud shell command.
+Once you have edited the files in **Task 3**, deploy the function to your application, by running this cloud shell command.
 Make sure to replace **app-name** for the name of your application

   	<copy>fn -v deploy -app app-name</copy>